 Bring the class back together and ask them to share the patterns they observed.
 Students will likely say:

-Say to students, "I've marked three locations on the graph, A, B and C. Can you create a model to explain the patterns in the temperature data you've observed?"
+Say to students, "I've marked three locations on the graph, A, B and C. Can you create a model to explain what is happening in the system at these times?"
 Ask students to work in the alone zone (independent thinking time) to create their initial models.
 As you move around the room, you might ask questions to support students in creating their models:

 Tell students to set their models aside (without sharing); we will come back to them.